 Tools like documenting labeling assist in classifying and identifying e-documents and data governance.
 Records and documents with associated metadata should be kept up-to-date and standardized.
-Good Information Governance means utilizing meta standards and meta management appropriate for the organization.
+Good Information Governance means utilizing meta standards and management appropriate for the organization.

 6: Security and Privacy Technology Tools

-As an example, if an employee loses a laptop containing confidential information, proper Information Governance will enforce policies to use security-related data governance technologies to secure the information.
+For example, if an employee loses a laptop containing confidential information, proper Information Governance will enforce policies to use security-related data governance technologies to secure the information.
 The following types of measures accomplish this.

 - Implementing enhanced audit procedures